Picorims/wav2bar/README.md

 Compilation settings are detailed in package.JSON at the "config" node.
 You can add additional configurations to export in other formats, but you need to have access to the targetted platform/OS and install required dependencies.
 The list of available makers is available at https://www.electronforge.io/config/makers.

-FFMpeg should be installed independently and not compiled in the application.
+FFmpeg should be installed independently and not compiled in the application.

 #### ZIP
 Zip maker is available for all platforms, without any dependencies required.
 On Windows, it will produce an executable (.exe) to run the app from anywhere on a Windows machine, without any installation process.